Owning a pet can be a rewarding experience for a child. A well-chosen pet can bring years of joy.

 Hermit crabs are another example of creepy crawlies that are easily raised in captivity.

-Better known as “sea monkeys,” these tiny crustaceans are essentially foolproof starter pets that even small children can enjoy.
+Better known as “sea monkeys,” brine shrimp are tiny crustaceans that are essentially foolproof starter pets that even small children can enjoy.
 They’re available in kits.
-Children need only add water and watch these tiny live shrimp emerge, become active, and grow.
+Children need only add water and watch these tiny shrimp emerge, become active, and grow.

 Maintenance for these hardy creatures involves adding feed about once a week and occasionally adding water to combat evaporation.
 A colony can thrive for a year or more with minimal care.